-It a takes a serious 911 enthusiast to own a car like this - one that harkens back to the earliest 911 design.
+It a takes a serious 911 enthusiast to own a car like this - one that harkens back to car's earliest design.
 This is the 911 in its rawest form, luxuriously tailored and performance-tuned for summertime driving near the mountains and canyons of Boulder, Colorado.

 Early 911 Design

-It isn’t unusual for early 911 owners to seek out the twist and turns of vacant roads, where the 911 demands their full attention.
-We suspect the new owner of this 911 will do the same.
-It’s an obsession fueled by the sound of the flat-six engine and an unparalleled connection to the road - made all the more otherworldly with a series of carefully chosen upgrades.
+Driving a classic 911 is an experience like no other — one that's fueled by the sound of the flat-six engine and an unparalleled connection to the road.
+And here, a series of carefully chosen upgrades make that experience all the more otherworldly.
 The engine was rebuilt to 2.2-liter specifications, and all systems were completely revamped and revitalized, including the transmission, exhaust, suspension, and steering.
 Now, finding new roads for the 911 will become the ultimate pursuit.

 Like all early 911’s this one is an exercise in simplicity.
 The cockpit has been wrapped in black leather and luxurious vintage-style carpeting.
 The A/C and original sound system were replaced with modern counterparts that complement the original design.
 Behind the wheel, all gauges and controls are refurbished and fully operational, leaving no doubt that the legend is back.